angelleye/paypal-woocommerce/readme.txt

 * Feature - PayPal Express Checkout
 * Feature - PayPal Website Payments Pro 3.0 (DoDirectPayment)
 * Feature - PayPal Payments Pro 2.0 (PayPal Manager / PayFlow)

-== Upgrade Notice ==

-= 1.1.6.3.7 =
-This is a roll-back update that removes previously added features which were causing problems for many users.
-After updating, it is recommended that you go into the plugin settings for each payment gateway you are using and click the Save button even if you don't have to adjust any settings.